CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: More Qualitative Results

 \section{More Qualitative Results}

-To provide additional qualitative comparisons, we compare CountCluster with pretrained diffusion models SD2.1 \cite{Rombach_2022_CVPR} and SDXL \cite{podell2024sdxl}, as well as with existing object quantity control methods including Counting-guidance \cite{kang2025counting}, CountGen \cite{binyamin2024count}, and the method of Zafar et al. \cite{zafar2024iterativeobjectcountoptimization}.

-As shown in \cref{figure7} and \cref{figure8}, existing methods often produce images in which the number of instances does not match the prompt specification, or the individual objects are not clearly separated.
-In contrast, CountCluster generates images where the specified number of instances is accurately generated and each instance is clearly distinguishable.
+We provide additional qualitative results across a wider range of object counts and prompts.
+As shown in \cref{figure9}, existing methods often fail to match the intended number or generate instances that are not clearly distinguishable.
+In contrast, our method generates the correct number of instances, and the individual objects are clearly distinguishable.